hmemcpy/hmemcpy.com/source/_posts/2010-12-19-my-talk-at-the-alt-net-israel-tools-meetingresharpers-hidden-gems.md

   * ### Working with Solution-wide analysis

 I wrote about the benefits of turning Solution-wide analysis back when I [reviewed ReSharper 4.5 Beta](/2009/03/resharper-4-5-beta-released/).
-Several things happen when Solution-wide analysis is enabled &ndash; all public and protected methods are now analyzed for usage and visibility.
+Several things happen when Solution-wide analysis is enabled - all public and protected methods are now analyzed for usage and visibility.
 This allows, for instance, making public methods private (if they are unused outside the class), or removing them completely, if they aren't used at all.

 {% blockquote %}
-A word of caution when changing visibility (or even removing) unused public classes &ndash; make sure that your code is not being called dynamically (i.e. via MEF, or reflection).
+A word of caution when changing visibility (or even removing) unused public classes - make sure that your code is not being called dynamically (i.e. via MEF, or reflection).
 ReSharper will not detect such usage, and you might end up with broken references.
 {% asset_img image12.png %} {% asset_img image13.png %}
 {% endblockquote %}